 The break-resistant and escape-proof self-locking device will keep the harvester ants inside and provides easy access for feeding the ants.
 Increase the ant farm size by linking multiple habitats together with the included connector tube.

 The giant ant farm size is 2.5 x 13 x 9,25 inches.
 Uncle Milton’s Ant Watchers guide teaches kids about ants and how to take care of their harvester ants.
-Uncle Milton’s Giant Ant Farm kit includes the giant ant farm habitat, two bags of tunneling sand, a tunnel starter tool, an Antway connector tube, and the Ant Watchesr guide.
-Purchase a kit or tube of live ants separately.
+Uncle Milton’s Giant Ant Farm kit includes the giant ant farm habitat, two bags of tunneling sand, a tunnel starter tool, an Antway connector tube, and the Ant Watchers guide.
+Purchase a kit or tube of live ants separately and a magnifying glass if needed.

 The Live Blue Gel Ant Habitat from the Nature Gift Store comes with a tube of live ants – 25 in all – so your child can have their ant farm up and running almost immediately.
 The blue gel inside the ant farm isn’t just for looks.
 This gel ant farm is packed with nutrients to promote a healthy ant colony, so no extra food or water is required.